Clock Drift¶

 Goals¶

-In this showcase, we demonstrate the effects of clock drift and time synchronization on network behavior.
-We show how to introduce local clocks in network nodes, how to configure clock drift for them, and how to use time synchronization mechanisms to reduce time differences.
+In this showcase, we will demonstrate how to introduce local clocks in network nodes and how to configure clock drift for these clocks.
+We will also show how to use time synchronization mechanisms to reduce time differences between the clocks of different devices.

 Simulating Clock Drift and Time Synchronization¶